Grant Opportunities

 OPENS: DECEMBER 10, 2024 DUE: FEBRUARY 18, 2025 at 5:59 pm

-COMMUNITY CULTURE AND HERITAGE GRANTSupports the public preservation of local culture, collective memories of longtime Washingtonians, and capturing unfolding stories of newer residents
+COMMUNITY CULTURE & HERITAGE GRANTSupports the public preservation of local culture, collective memories of longtime Washingtonians, and capturing unfolding stories of newer residents

 $10,000